To give you the best homeschool conference experience possible on April 3-4, we’ve collected these helpful tips:

 The best conference experience always leaves time for rest, relaxation and refreshment!

 Meet some of our fantastic mentoring moms in person at the conference, who are all homeschool veterans.
-This year we have the LOUNGE available during one of the conference workshop sessions, so you can build time to network right into your schedule.

 Other moms also recommend planning reunions with other homeschool families who are attending the conference, to make this an outing for the whole family.